 But, how do you collect great testimonials?

-If you’re not sure how to get testimonials, check out these 11 proven strategies.
+If you’re not sure how to get customer testimonials, check out these 11 proven strategies.

 Before we dive in though, let’s take a look at why testimonials are so powerful.